-Just a few flips of the calendar ago, parents across the country tried their hand at home schooling.
+Just a few flips of the calendar ago, parents across the country tried their hand at homeschooling and used apps for home schooling.
 Their experience was predictable, at least by those who’d done it before: It’s tough.

 Educating someone without a classroom is no walk in the park.
-Whether you’re looking to move to full-time home schooling, or are just trying to survive the next few weeks of quarantine, you’re going to need some help from your online calendar.
+Whether you’re looking to move to full-time homeschooling, or are just trying to survive the next few weeks of quarantine, you’re going to need some help from your online school calendar.

 There’s a reason every teacher keeps a calendar: because staying on top of lesson plans takes serious organization skills.
 When trying to pack lessons and study sessions into an already busy day, it’s critical to manage your time well.
 These calendar apps can help you do so: